tqre/devops/README.md

 # DevOps - GitLab server setup scripts
 DevOps and DevSecOps study infrastructure setup scripts

+The server is up and running at https://gitlab.tqre.fi

 ## Credentials and secrets
 `secrets/`  is not included in this repo for obvious reasons.
 It contains the following files that are needed: